 Wanting to develop her leadership potential, she went on in 2006 to study for a two-year Leadership Development Programme resulting in her being awarded a diploma in church leadership by Celebration College (under Celebration Ministries International) in Zimbabwe.

 By September 2010 she felt she had to put pen to paper and write again - she was inspired to start writing seriously and 'Reflections of the heart - a story of hope' was conceived.
 The timing coincided with studying her Master's degree and she was unable to write as much as she would have wanted to - she made a decision to totally drop the book for six months so that she could concentrate on her dissertation.
-She holds a Doctor of Literature and Philosophy in Health Studies, and both a Postgraduate Diploma and Master of Philosophy in HIV and AIDS Management from Stellenbosch University in South Africa; she also holds two diplomas in French.
+She holds a Doctor of Literature and Philosophy in Health Studies from the University of South Africa, and both a Postgraduate Diploma and Master of Philosophy in HIV and AIDS Management from Stellenbosch University in South Africa.
+She also holds two diplomas in French.

 She resumed her book in February 2012.
 It was released on the 1st of July 2013; Her official book launch was on the 22nd of August 2014.
 Her book has been endorsed by Dr. John Stanko (From the U.S. and President of Purposequest and author of many books) as well as one of Zimbabwe’s leading motivational authors and speakers, Rabison Shumba.